LivePersonInc/developer-center/pages/documents/ConversationalAI/LiveIntent/LiveIntentOveview.md

 #### Permissions

-LiveIntent inherits its permission structure from Conversation Builder, as the primary administration/configuration work is related to setting up intents and training models in Intent Builder.
+LiveIntent inherits its permission structure from Conversation Builder, as the primary administration/configuration work is related to setting up intents and training models in [Intent Builder](intent-builder-overview.html).
 Therefore, LiveIntent also requires Conversation Builder permissions to be turned on in the LiveEngage Administrator Profile, if not already done so.

-Access to LiveIntent dashboard is currently granted to the following roles:
+Access to the [LiveIntent dashboard](https://knowledge.liveperson.com/ai-bots-automation-liveintent-dashboard.html) is granted to users with the following permissions:

 * CB_VIEW_ANALYTICS
 * BOT_BUILDER_ADMIN